dupgit/cloud-image-download/docs/architecture.md

     to be in the image name (ie removes from the downlodable list all names that contains any of these regular expressions)
   - Destination path where a downloaded image will be saved
-  - Normalize that will tell the program to save the downloaded files in a "normalized" way (ie with a date in it's name)
+  - Normalize that is a template filename to save the downloaded files in a "normalized" way (one can use date, version and after_version parameters to customize the filename's template)

 #### Image history